For today’s Monday Marketing blog, I want to discuss using locations in your writing as a way of being creative in your marketing! 🙂

 Build that extra connection.
 Create a challenge for your readers to share their own photos.

-Does your book centre on a ruined city?
+Does your book centre around a ruined city?
 Have readers tag you into their photos of ruins or places closed and boarded.

 Your MC live in a busy city?
 Create a group Pinterest board and have people share their photos that represent the feel of city life.